alxdavids/ourbbg/content/post/intro.md

 *"fan"*.
 A man that continues to *speak* to supporters only via his regular appearances with his mates on talk-show radio.

-Against this backdrop, we wanted to start a discussion around the recent history that we *do* know.
+With this in the rear mirror, we wanted to start a discussion around the recent history that we *do* know.
 We wanted to talk about what elements of this period have been crucial in determining the clubs trajectory to the position that it currently inhabits in the present day.
 We aim to publish an article every two weeks on a key topic: a match, a moment, a player, a person, or an object associated with the club.
 Alongside the article, we will record a podcast that will discuss the topic in more